-- Describe and document the parts of the newborn screening system that will be targeted through this project and their unmet educational, resource and support needs. - Use and cite demographic data whenever possible to support the information provided.
-Include any relevant barriers in the service area that the project hopes to overcome as well as the specific needs and barriers that states experience in newborn screening. - METHODOLOGY -- Corresponds to Section V's Review Criterion (2) Response - Propose methods that you will use to address the stated needs and meet each of the previously described program requirements, objectives and expectations in this NOFO.
-As appropriate, include development of effective tools and strategies for ongoing staff training, outreach, collaborations, clear communication, and information sharing/dissemination. - Describe the methods that you would use in the development of effective tools and strategies for technical assistance training, outreach, collaborations, clear communication, and information sharing/dissemination. - Include a plan to disseminate reports, products, and/or project outputs to provide project information to key target audiences and the public. - Propose a plan for sustainability for the project beyond federal funding period.
+- METHODOLOGY -- Corresponds to Section V's Review Criterion (2) Response - Propose methods that you will use to address the stated needs and meet each of the applicable previously described program objectives and expectations in this NOFO.
+As appropriate, include development of effective tools and strategies for ongoing staff training, outreach, collaborations, clear communication, and information sharing/dissemination. - Include a plan to disseminate reports, products, and/or project outputs to provide project information to key target audiences and the public. - Propose a plan for sustainability for the project beyond federal funding period.